 The non-pneumonic form (Pontiac disease) is an acute, self-limiting influenza-like illness usually lasting 2–5 days.
 The incubation period is from a few and up to 48 hours.
 The main symptoms are fever, chills, headache, malaise and muscle pain (myalgia).
 No deaths are associated with this type of infection.

 Legionnaires’ disease, the pneumonic form, has an incubation period of 2 to 10 days (but up to 16 days has been recorded in some outbreaks).
 Initially, symptoms are fever, loss of appetite, headache, malaise and lethargy.
 Some patients may also have muscle pain, diarrhoea and confusion.
 There is also usually an initial mild cough, but as many as 50% of patients can present phlegm.
 Blood-streaked phlegm or hemoptysis occurs in about one-third of the patients.
 The severity of disease ranges from a mild cough to a rapidly fatal pneumonia.
 Death occurs through progressive pneumonia with respiratory failure and/or shock and multi-organ failure.

 Untreated Legionnaires’ disease usually worsens during the first week.
 In common with other risk factors causing severe pneumonia, the most frequent complications of legionellosis are respiratory failure, shock and acute kidney and multi-organ failure.
 Recovery always requires antibiotic treatment, and is usually complete, after several weeks or months.
 In rare occasions, severe progressive pneumonia or ineffective treatment for pneumonia can result in brain sequelae.

 The death rate as a result of Legionnaires’ disease depends on: the severity of the disease, the appropriateness of initial anti-microbial treatment, the setting where legionella was acquired, and host factors (for example, the disease is usually more serious in patients with immuno-suppression).
 The death rate may be as high as 40–80%in untreated immuno-suppressed patients and can be reduced to 5–30% through appropriate case management and depending on the severity of the clinical signs and symptoms.
 Overall the death rate is usually within the range of 5–10%.

 There is no vaccine currently available for Legionnaires’ disease.

-Patients with the non-pneumonic form of infection do not require any antibiotic treatment and the symptomatic approach is sufficient.
+The nonpneumonic form of infection is self-limiting and does not require medical interventions, including antibiotic treatment.
 Patients with Legionnaires’ disease always require antibiotic treatment following diagnosis.